davidm/lua-lib/README.txt

   LIB.prepend(dir)

     Prepends templates for directory `dir` to `package.path` and `package.cpath`.
     Template patterns in `LIB.template` are used to build the templates.
-Example:
+    `dir` may be prefixed by the text `<bin>`, which will be replaced with the directory of the currently executing script (this requires the `findbin` [2] module).
+    Examples:

       require 'lib'.prepend'/foo/bar'
+      require 'lib'.prepend'<bin>/../lib/lua'

     Function raises an error if `dir` contains a `?`.